 A prayer servant will quickly learn that intercessory prayer and spiritual warfare are inseparable, and inter-twined.
 It is also a life-long journey of learning, growing, and expanding our ability to gain ground in the spiritual realm, to get the wisdom, guidance, and spiritual level of authority to see answers come-on a personal, community, national, and world level.
 As you continue to go deeper into this realm, the attacks from every direction will also increase, and the warfare is brutal.
 Satan gives no quarter, and you will learn to use the word of God with skill, and know how and when to speak-or stay silent-or you will be defeated repeatedly, become discouraged, and quit.
 This is the devils strategy.
 He will use anybody, and anything to bring you to ruin.
 You'll find yourself going to your knees in prayer often-for strength, and the wisdom to battle through the attacks, and seeking God on how to pray with skill-to get the doors in the spirit realm opened, and see the answers to prayer come.
 I recommend the book Rees Howells Intercessor to anyone who is really serious on learning how to pray with power.

 In the last ten years I've seen an increase in the demonic activity on the surface of the earth-due to so much witchcraft, Satanic ritual going on world-wide, the activity by scientists working with CERN, increasing demonic activity in schools and government, and the overpowering of governments by the Luciferians.
-The money-hungry mega churches have linked hands with the pagan Catholic Church-and have been duped into joining the pope of Rome, to get the NWO in place.
-They are so deceived and blind, they are totally apostate.
-Anyone who truly walks with Christ-can see this, and my warning is-come out of them, all of them, and seek Jesus Christ alone.
+They and the Catholic Church have been duped into joining the televangelists to get the NWO in place.
+They are deceived and blind, and totally apostate.
+Anyone who truly walks with Christ-can see this.
+My warning is-come out of them, all of them, and seek Jesus Christ alone.
 In this day-He is the only one you can trust.

 The links to articles/videos on this subject, will bring clarity to what the agenda is: